Skip to Main Content

 What is it?

-Syphilis The first signs of syphilis are often painless sores or rashes followed by flu-like symptoms.
-Left untreated, it can lead to heart disease or brain damage.
-You can get it through oral, vaginal or anal sex and through skin contact with any sores or rashes.
+Syphilis Syphilis is a sexually transmitted infection caused by bacteria.
+You can get it through unprotected oral, vaginal or anal sex, sharing sex toys and through skin contact with any sores or rashes in an infected person.
+Pregnant women with syphilis can also pass the infection to their unborn baby.
 It is more common in men who have sex with men.

 What are the symptoms?